6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 Deficiency (cut-off Moon)

-Both distortions come from refusing relationship with the unknown—either by drowning in it or shutting it out.
+Both distortions come from refusing relationship with subtle energy—either by drowning in it or shutting it out.

 INITIATORY COUNSEL